lintje/lintje/doc/rules.md

 .Fix incorrect email validation
 !Fix incorrect email validation
 ?Fix incorrect email validation
+📺 Fix my television
+👍 All good
+🐞 Fix bug in email validation
 ```

 Sometimes commits contain some tag for some machine to parse, like `[ci skip]`